Key Takeaways

 The foundation for any healthy relationship is trust and communication, and compulsive cheating can make it challenging to connect with the ones you love.
 If you or someone you know engages in compulsive cheating, consider meeting with a mental health professional.

 Rula’s therapist-matching platform allows you to find a therapist designed to meet your needs, from specializing in whatever you’re dealing with to accepting your insurance.
-Rather than waiting weeks for support, you can connect with a therapist and schedule your first meeting as early as this week.
+Rather than waiting weeks for support, you can connect with a therapist and schedule your first meeting as soon as tomorrow.